 - They panic at the thought of being left behind

-If the person in question checks are a majority of these boxes, you can claim with certainty that they are narcissists.
-To break free from the grip of their manipulating ways, you now have to work around exposing them.
+If the person in question checks a majority of these boxes, you can claim with certainty that they are a narcissist.
+To break free from the grip of their manipulating ways, you now have to work around exposing them for your own sanity.

-The question ‘how does someone expose a narcissist?’ is a pertinent one because you risk coming across as the irrational or crazy in the process.
-That’s why exposing a narcissist requires a strategic, well-thought approach.
+This question regarding publicly humiliating a narcissist is a pertinent one because you risk coming across as irrational and displaying crazy behavior in the process.
+This is why to lay a trap for a narcissist, you require a strategic, well-thought-out approach.
 Here are some tips to help you along the way:

-When a relationship is new and fresh, we tend to overlook a lot of red flags just because we’re not ready to accept that this honeymoon phase is not going to lead to a happily ever after.
-No matter how strong your emotions, always pay attention to the other person’s behavior.
+When a relationship is new and fresh, we tend to overlook a lot of red flags because we’re not ready to accept that the honeymoon phase is not going to lead to a happily ever after.
+No matter how strong your emotions are, always pay attention to the other person’s upsetting behavior.
+If you wish to unmask the narcissist and bring the pathological liar out in the open, keep this in mind:

 2. Call them out from the beginning

-This is a small but crucial step toward exposing a narcissist.
+This is a small but crucial step that will for sure trigger them.
 When things begin to spiral out of their control and they see that they cannot manipulate you, you’ll get a peek into what it is like to be a vulnerable narcissist.
 That is when bringing out their real face to the world becomes easier.
+Keep using thoughtful questions to expose a narcissist and reveal their manipulative ways to others.
+But you have to stay strong in this process.
+Be prepared, they will try their best to paint you as the evil one.

-All the manipulations and lies put you at the receiving end of continuous toxicity.
+All the manipulations and their own lies put you at the receiving end of continuous toxicity.
 This is a form of emotional abuse that can take a toll on your mental well-being.
-So, before exposing a narcissist, it is important to stop putting up with their toxic behavior and focus on healing yourself.
+So, in order to expose and trigger the narcissist, confide in your good friends or family members about your concerns.
+Sharing your experiences of what happens behind closed doors can provide valuable perspectives and support, helping you gain the clarity and courage to unmask the narcissist.

-Otherwise, when you do act on your intent to expose them, they will capitalize on your weaknesses and triggers and project you like the crazy one.
+Otherwise, when you do act on your intent to expose them, they will capitalize on your weaknesses and triggers, and project you as a crazy person.
+Be careful because in the worst case scenario, they can be physically violent as well.

-When you start resisting a narcissist’s behavior, they are going to counter it with the assurance of making amends.
-‘I can change’ is the oldest lie manipulators have been using to keep their victims under the thumb.
-Don’t fall for this trap.
-You’ll only expose yourself to more toxicity.
+When you start resisting a narcissist’s behavior, they are going to counter it with negative attention and the assurance of making amends.
+“I can change” is the oldest lie manipulators have been using to keep their victims under their thumb.
+Don’t fall for this trap, particularly when a narcissist’s double life is exposed.
+You’ll only put yourself at risk of more toxicity.

 Narcissism is a personality trait ingrained in a person’s fabric.
-They cannot overcome it by sheer will of the force.
-Neither is it your job to turn a narcissist into a ‘good person’
+They cannot overcome it by sheer will or force.
+Nor is it your job to turn a covert narcissist into a ‘good person’ or maintain a good reputation.

 How to Expose a Narcissist In Court

-Following these steps to a T becomes even more important if you’re seeking legal recourse and want to know how to expose a narcissist in court.
-At this point, saying that the person displays narcissistic tendencies is not going to be enough.
+Following these steps to a T becomes even more important if you’re seeking legal recourse and want to know how to call out a narcissist in court.
+At this point, saying that the person displays narcissistic tendencies in the family court is not going to be enough.
 You need hard facts and evidence to back your claims and a calm demeanor to sit through what follows.
+So, prepare yourself thoroughly and use strategic questions to expose a narcissist and to shed light on their manipulative behavior in court.

 Related Reading: 8 Signs Of A Manipulative Wife